austta/austta.org.au/membnews.md

 Please note, links in member news are not maintained in general, they remain as a record of what was sent to members.

+## October 2020

+### Important Information about ATA AGM Saturday November 21

+Our AGM has been scheduled to Saturday November 21, 2020 at 2pm AEDT.
+We will be able to conduct a Zoom meeting organized by our Sydney Convener Geoffrey Clifton.
+Based on recent AGMs, voting could generally be handled through a show of hands or verbal acknowledgment.
+If a ballot was required this could be handled using the Zoom chat function with a designated returning officer.
+Notice of AGM, nomination and proxy forms are provided in the October mail out.
+The Zoom link details will be sent by email to those members who have provided ATA with their email addresses in early November.
+A dial in number will also be available for any member who could not access the online meeting.

+### Train Times of Australia and New Zealand Update

+This project is still progressing and soon we will be in a position for some of our members to update some of the pages of Victor Isaacs’ website Train Times Australia and New Zealand.
+More members are required to take responsibility for maintaining further designated timetable pages, If you are interested, please contact me by phone on [0409 463 209](tel:+61409463209) or by email at <president@timetable.org.au>.

+### Website Redevelopment

+We expect that shortly we will be working with Transit Graphics on the redevelopment of our website.
+A total development and launch of the website will cost $5239.00.
+There would be considerable work involved to review existing material on the website, develop new and additional material and then migrate it to any new website.
+If you have the skills to assist in this project, please contact me by phone on [0409 463 209](tel:+61409463209) or by email at <president@timetable.org.au>.

+### Application for the Use of Windsor Station for NTC

+On our behalf, Len Regan has submitted an application on an on-line form to Victrack for the lease of the top storey of Windsor Station for the National Timetable Collection.
+The project has been overwhelmed by the volume of timetables that have been donated.
+Some of the timetables have been placed in commercial storage, which is draining the Association’s funds.
+The space needed to sort and organise the timetables exceeds the space available at PMI, and a move to more suitable and spacious premises is essential.
+60m^2^ – 100m^2^ in a secure building is needed.
+As a not-for-profit community association, a nominal rental can be afforded.
+Sam Hibbins – MP for Prahran, has supported our application to Victrack.

+<p style="text-align:right">Hilaire Fraser, <president@timetable.org.au></p>

 ## September 2020

 ### Report of the ATA Committee Meeting Wednesday 19 August 2020